r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br /><br />

 ## ERB SCRIPTING (ruby)
 <blockquote>ERB is a way to embed Ruby code directly into a document.
-This allow us to call APIs that are not exposed<br />via console commands and to programmatically generate and return a list of commands based on their own logic (scripting)<br /><br />Basically ERB scripting its the same thing that writing a metasploit module from scratch using "ruby" programing language and some knowledge of metasploit (ruby) API calls (example: client.sys.config.getuid).
-One of the advantages of using ERB scripting is that we can use simple core or meterpreter commands together with ruby syntax (api).
-"Everything writen between the <ruby>...</ruby> tags will be interpreted as ruby code by metasploit"</blockquote>
+This allow us to call APIs that are not exposed<br />via console commands and to programmatically generate and return a list of commands based on their own logic.<br /><br />Basically ERB scripting its the same thing that writing a metasploit module from scratch using "ruby" programing language and some knowledge of metasploit (ruby) API calls.
+One of the advantages of using ERB scripting is that we can use simple core or meterpreter commands together with ruby syntax (api).<br /> "Everything writen between the <ruby>...</ruby> tags will be interpreted as ruby code by metasploit"</blockquote>

 - **erb scripting**